 Norway in a Nutshell vs. Sognefjord in a Nutshell

 There is little doubt that Norway is one of the most expensive countries in the world.
 One of our first experiences in Oslo was walking by a TGI Fridays and looking at the menu—based on the current exchange rate, one hamburger costs about USD 40!

 The only way to do Norway on a budget is to see what you want to see and get out quickly.
 Seriously, the more time you spend in the country the less money you’ll have.
 Everything’s ridiculously expensive—at least it was when visited.

 Sognefjord in a Nutshell Tour

 With the expensive prices hovering above us like a dark cloud, we were somewhat forced to do a quick tour of Norway.
-After a bit of research, we opted for the Sognefjord in a Nutshell tour.
-The Sognefjord in a Nutshell Tour travels through some of the country’s most spectacular fjord scenery.
+After a bit of research, we opted for the Sognefjord in a Nutshell tour, which travels through some of the country’s most spectacular fjord scenery.

-The Sognefjord is Norway’s deepest and longest fjord, it extends for more than 120 miles inland to the base of the Jotunheimen Mountains.
-During the tour we experienced the:
+Sognefjord is Norway’s deepest and longest fjord, it extends for more than 120 miles inland to the base of the Jotunheimen Mountains.
+During the tour, we traveled the following route:

 Our itinerary consisted of flying into Oslo and flying out of Bergen.
-Based on cheap airfare, we arrived late into Oslo and stayed two nights in an Airbnb in order to have one day to explore the city.
+Based on cheap airfare, we arrived late in Oslo and stayed two nights in a nice vacation rental apartmenttoo have one day to explore the city.

 On the third day, we began the Sognefjord in a Nutshell Tour.
 You’re able to complete the tour in one day, but even for us that was moving too quickly, so we booked an overnight in Balestrand.